A Bayesian Additive Regression Tree Model for Learning Conditional Average Treatment Effects in Regression Discontinuity Designs: Simulation studies for CATE estimation in RDDs

 The local polynomial estimator is trained on data points within the bandwidth obtained with the {\tt rdrobust} package \citep{calonico2015rdrobust}.
-Ordinary-least-squares is used to fit a fourth degree polynomial in each feature of $W$, interacted with $X$ and $Z$, and an additive third degree polynomial in $X$, or, in Wilkinson notation \citep{wilkinson1973symbolic}:
+Ordinary-least-squares is used to fit a fourth degree polynomial in each feature of $W$, interacted with $X$ and $Z$, or, in Wilkinson notation \citep{wilkinson1973symbolic}:

 where $\text{poly}(A,p) = \sum_{j=1}^p A^j$.
-The choice of this particular polynomial is of course open to discussion, but any specific choice will likewise be subject to critique; a main benefit of tree-based regressions is that they side-step this decision.
+The merely-linear specification in the running variable is consistent with the approach of \cite{calonico2025treatment}; as the bandwidth parameter approaches zero, only a linear term is required to estimate the treatment effects at the cutoff.
+The choice of this particular polynomial (in $W$) is of course open to discussion, but any specific choice will likewise be subject to critique; a main benefit of tree-based regressions is that they side-step this decision.
+To fit this model we use both ordinary least squares (OLS), as well as two regularized Bayesian specifications, one using a conjugate normal prior (i.e., ridge regression) and one using the horseshoe prior \citep{carvalho2009handling}.
+We use the {\tt bayeslm} package to fit these Bayesian linear models \citep{hahn2019efficient}.

 Model parameters for RD-Tree were set as suggested in \citet{reguly2021heterogeneous}.
 For further details on the method and its parameters, please refer to the original text and the example script at \url{https://github.com/regulyagoston/RD_tree/}.